-COMPETITION STRUCTURE AND PROCEDURE (cont'd) The teacher-coach/supervisor must attend the coaches' meeting.
+GIRLS' GYMNASTICS (cont'd) COMPETITION STRUCTURE AND PROCEDURE (cont'd) (g) A coaches' meeting shall be held at a time designated by the convenor. (h) The teacher-coach/supervisor must attend the coaches' meeting.
 If the coach is a non-teacher, then both the teacher and the coach must attend the meeting.
-ENTRY • • School teams must all register with SDSSAA as winter teams in advance of the SDSSAA deadline for that season.
-Entries shall be accepted from teacher representatives or designates only.
-Entries for the Preliminary Meet must be received by no later than three (3) weeks before the date of the Preliminary Meet (announced at the pre-season meeting).
-Late entries will only be accepted if they can be accommodated and an additional entry fee shall be charged.
-Entries for the SDSSAA Championship will come directly from the Preliminary Meet (qualifier) and do not need to be submitted separately.
-Prior to the meet, deletions may be made during the warm-up period by the team coach or teacher representative.
-EXPENSES Those schools having entries are responsible for their entry fee, arranging and financing their own travel, meals and accommodation for the event. • • For SDSSAA schools, all costs for the Preliminary Meet and the SDSSAA Championship will be charged back to the schools on a per-event basis. • • For schools outside of SDSSAA, the cost will be formalized in advance and will be due before competition begins.
+ENTRY (a) School teams must all register with SDSSAA as winter teams in advance of the SDSSAA deadline for that season. (b) Entries shall be accepted from teacher representatives or designates only. (c) Entries for the Preliminary Meet must be received by no later than two (2) weeks before the date of the Preliminary Meet (announced at the pre-season meeting).
+Late entries will only be accepted if they can be accommodated and an additional entry fee shall be charged. (d) Entries for the SDSSAA Championship will come directly from the Preliminary Meet (qualifier) and do not need to be submitted separately. (e) Prior to the meet, deletions may be made during the warm-up period by the team coach or teacher representative.
+EXPENSES (a) Those schools having entries are responsible for their entry fee, arranging and financing their own travel, meals and accommodation for the event. (b) For SDSSAA schools, all costs for the Preliminary Meet and the SDSSAA Championship will be charged back to the schools on a per-event basis. (c) For schools outside of SDSSAA, the cost will be formalized in advance and will be due before competition begins.

-GIRLS' GYMNASTICS (cont'd) ELIGIBILITY (a) School/Team Eligibility: Teams competing at the Preliminary Meet as a qualifier for the SDSSAA Championship must: (i) have a teacher-coach or teacher representative from that school or a Principal-approved teacher-coach or teacher representative from another school present at all locations where school team members are practicing as a team in a facility outside the school; (ii) include 2 or more athletes; (iii) include non-current club competitors (i.e. may not be composed exclusively of current club competitors); (b) Individual Student Eligibility: To represent a school in any activity coordinated by SDSSAA a student must: (i) have practiced with the school and participated in the Preliminary Meet in order to qualify for the SDSSAA Championship; (ii) not participate in both the SDSSAA Championship and any other event in that same sport on the same day.
+GIRLS' GYMNASTICS (cont'd) ELIGIBILITY (a) School/Team Eligibility: Teams competing at the Preliminary Meet as a qualifier for the SDSSAA Championship must: (i) have a teacher-coach or teacher representative from that school or a Principal-approved teacher-coach or teacher representative from another school present at all locations where school team members are practicing as a team in a facility outside the school; (ii) include 2 or more athletes; (iii) include non-current club competitors (i.e. may not be composed exclusively of current club competitors); (iv) include at least one Level 1 gymnast (no prior gymnastics experience, neither recreational nor competitive) (b) Individual Student Eligibility: To represent a school in any activity coordinated by SDSSAA a student must: (i) have practiced with the school and participated in the Preliminary Meet in order to qualify for the SDSSAA Championship; (ii) not participate in both the SDSSAA Championship and any other event in that same sport on the same day.
 RULES AND OFFICIALS (a) The OCP Technical Regulations, with special modifications as outlined in the Appendix, shall govern competition at the Preliminary Meet and the SDSSAA Championship. (b) Competitive Divisions: Gymnasts are registered in gymnastics programs as recreational or competitive gymnasts (any Gymnastics Ontario categories).
 The coach should obtain this information before the gymnasts can be placed in the correct division.
 This information can be obtained from gymnastics programs and clubs.
 The competitive divisions shall be named Levels 1, 2, 3, 4, 5, 6.
-For clarification purposes: Levels 1-5 may enter one or more events; Level 6 gymnasts must compete in at least two events. i) Artistic Gymnastics Experience (i.i) Any gymnast who has competed or is currently competing at OCP Level 2 must compete in high school Level 2 or higher. (i.ii) Any gymnast who has competed or is currently competing at OCP Level 3 must compete in high school Level 3 or higher.
+For clarification purposes: Levels 1-5 may enter one or more events; Level 6 gymnasts must compete in at least two events.
+Levels are determined by previous gymnastics experience. i) Level 1: No prior gymnastics experience, neither recreational nor competitive.